kartva/keymashed/README.md

 - a video codec which uses a JPEG-like scheme to lossily compress blocks of frames which are then reassembled and decompressed on the receiver.
 The quality of the JPEG encoding can vary per block.
 - an RTP-like protocol for receiving packets over UDP.

+For supplementary diagrams and technical context, you can also have a look at [this presentation for `keymashed` I created when interviewing at Neuralink](Keymashed%20Presentation.pdf).
+Note that the presentation originally contained several videos and may be slightly confusing as a PDF.
+Feel free to contact me for the authoritative PPTX file.

 Explanations of each component follow.

 ### eBPF Packet Filter